What is Sleep Apnea?

 A MAD looks and functions much like a mouthguard.
 It’s custom-made to fit perfectly over your teeth and is typically made with hard plastic material.
 The device reduces the effects of sleep apnea by moving the tongue and lower jaw forward, which effectively opens the patient’s airway while they’re asleep.
 This reduces the number of apneas as well as snoring since the airway is less restricted.

-What to expect when visiting a Liberty mandibular advance device dentist
+what to expect when visiting a Liberty mandibular advance device dentist

 Here’s what you can expect when you get fitted for a MAD for sleep apnea treatment: